BrittanyNicholeHilliard/asylum-rg-fe-starter/tickets/secondTicket.md

 Deliver the following:

-- Integrate this frontend application with an API.
+- Integrate this frontend application with an API. -done
-- Rework redux and data visualizations to use an API instead of `test_data.json`.
+- Rework redux and data visualizations to use an API instead of `test_data.json`. - done, dummy data file removed for good measure
 - The graphs on the Graphs page should display after the integration.

 ### Relevant Files